Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Introduction and Background

 We assemble these networks into composite models to model observations $\{(\bm{x}_i,\bm{y}_i)\}_{i=1}^n$ of a main data modality, and auxiliary observations $\{(\bm{x}^{(m)}_j,\bm{y}^{(m)}_j)\}_{j=1}^{n_m}$ for $m=1,\dots,M$ from $M$ additional data modalities.
 We outline two main architectures in Section \ref{sec:multi-modal-surrogate-models}, a joint model and a layered model.

-BNN posteriors can be estimated in two main ways: Markov chain Monte Carlo \parencite{bickel_monte_1996} and stochastic variational inference \parencite[SVI;][]{blundell_weight_2015}.
+BNN posteriors can be estimated either by an ensemble of samples, e.g., Markov chain Monte Carlo \parencite{bickel_monte_1996} and Deep Ensembles \parencite{lakshminarayanan_simple_2017}; or by approximate closed-form distributions, e.g., MC-Dropout \parencite{gal_dropout_2016}, Laplace approximations \parencite{mackay_practical_1992}, Stochastic Weight Averaging Gaussian \parencite{maddox_simple_2019}, and stochastic variational inference \parencite[SVI;][]{blundell_weight_2015}.
 MCMC estimates the posterior by producing auto-correlated samples that (as the number of samples approaches infinity) follow the desired posterior distribution.
 Despite being very commonly used for MCMC on BNN models, for large networks, the No U-Turn Sampler \parencite[NUTS,][]{hoffman_no-u-turn_2014} struggles both in terms of speed and exploration of the posterior.
-Therefore SVI is often preferred.
+Deep Ensembles \parencite{lakshminarayanan_simple_2017} use multiple initialization points and optionally multiple bootstrap samples of data to produce a random ensemble of trained networks.
+With bootstrap samples of data, this ensemble can approximate the posterior distribution for uninformative priors.

+MC-Dropout estimates uncertainty by using Dropout \parencite{srivastava_dropout_2014} at inference time in addition to training time.
+MC-Dropout thus approximates the posterior distributions of weights as scaled Bernoulli distributions.
+Laplace approximations use curvature at the loss function minimum to approximate the posterior as a Gaussian distribution.
+Stochastic Weight Averaging Gaussian also approximates the posterior as a Gaussian distribution, but uses points from the end of the standard training process using stochastic gradient descent instead of the loss function's curvature to calculate the first and second moments.